In Search Of Yummy-ness

 Like so many Caribbean recipes, including my beloved macaroni pie, there are many different variations of this drink.

-Some people also like to add rum or other alcohol to this drink, but we've always enjoyed it without booze at my house.
+• While you can add rum or other alcohol to this drink, we've always enjoyed it as a non-alcoholic drink at my house.

 🍷 How to Make Sorrel Drink